 Moving Guide: Living in Chicago on a Budget

 There are many reasons why relocating to a vibrant city like Chicago will breathe a unique sense of excitement into your life.
 But living in Chicago on a budget will come with tradeoffs.
-For some, giving up a traditional apartment for one of Chicago’s micro-units might be the answer.
-But if you have a small family or are planning to start one, townhomes offer more space for less money than high-rise apartments.
+So for some, giving up a traditional apartment for one of Chicago’s micro-units might be the answer.
+Here are the unique types of housing options available in the big city to help guide you.

 Types of Housing in Chicago